gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction2.md

     (-) 150 13
 ```

-We will see a use for the prefix operator form later on when we consider [list processing](elmIntroduction4.md) in a later chapter.
+We will see a use for the prefix operator form when we consider [list processing](elmIntroduction4.md) in a later chapter.

 The expressions evaluated in a function can contain a mix of operators and other functions: